 COMMON-MODE BYPASSING

-The ADRF6518 common-mode pins, VICM/AC and VOCM, must be decoupled to ground.
-At least one low inductance, surface-mount ceramic capacitor with a value of 0.1 μ F must be used to decouple the common-mode pins.
+Decouple the ADRF6518 common-mode pins, VICM/AC and VOCM, to ground.
+Use at least one low inductance, surface-mount ceramic capacitor with a value of 0.1 μF to decouple the common-mode pins.

 SERIAL PORT CONNECTIONS